dambergn/node-password-manager/README.md

 # Node Password Manager
-This is a self hosted node based password manager with client side encryption and de-cryption of passwords.
+This is a self hosted node based password manager with client side AES encryption and de-cryption of passwords.

 ## installed packages
 - nodemon